New York’s Traffic Violation Point System

 The penalties associated with New York’s point demerit system.

 Like most states, New York issues fines and fees for traffic infractions.
-But New York also keeps track of all moving violation convictions in order to identify habitual violators.
-The New York Department of Motor Vehicles (DMV) assigns points for each conviction and drivers who accumulate too many points face license-related penalties.
+But New York also keeps track of and penalizes moving violation convictions using a point system.
+This article explains New York's traffic ticket point system, including the consequences of getting too many points on your record.

-Points Values for Specific Violations
+Points Values for Specific Violations in New York

 New York assigns the following point values to moving violations.
 Most out-of-state convictions do not result in points.